Skip to main content

 Frequently Asked Questions

 Yes.
-The program includes a four-week unpaid work practicum with a local employer after the final course.
+The program includes a four-week unpaid work placement with a local employer after the final course.
 This helps students apply their skills in a real-world setting.

 To qualify, students must meet the program’s employability skills outcomes:

-- Students with an overall average below 70 per cent or other placement limitations will complete real-world projects in a classroom setting instead.
+• Students with any course grade below 70 per cent or other placement limitations will complete real-world projects in a classroom setting instead.

 Textbooks and Supplies